 - Admissions Interns: Interns give tours of campus, interview applicants and connect with prospective students.
 Interns are selected and supervised by the Office of Admissions.

 - BFP (Bennington Free Press): The student newspaper is managed by a group of editors and financial support if provided through the Office of Student Life.
-The BFP produces 4 issues each term and one additional welcome back issue in the fall.

 - Budget & Events Committee: Every year, the College allocates funds to support the Student Activities Fund, which is overseen by the Budget and Events Committee in collaboration with Office of Student Life.
 Students can request monies for supplies, speaker honoraria, or general event support, either through a registered student organization, or as an independent event.
 Students apply for money through the Office of Student Life and the Budget and Events Committee reviews proposals and makes allocation decisions bi-weekly.